A COMMENTARY FOR ATTORNEYS

-Although this white paper especially address challenges that attorneys face, it equally pertains to C-Suite executives and entrepreneurs.
-Corporations continue reevaluating the value of dress codes.
-And human rights laws, which vary by municipality and state, continue making it even more complicated to enforce old standard dress codes.
-For instance, in New York City, the law prohibits employers from enforcing gender-specific requirements.
+The Comprehensive Dress Style white paper addresses crucial and subtle style and identity challenges that attorneys face.
+It equally pertains to C-Suite execs and business owners.
+In fact, corporations continue to reassess the value of dress codes.
+Meanwhile, recent human rights laws, which vary by location, make standard dress codes obsolete.
+For instance, in New York City, it is against the law for employers to enforce gender-specific requirements.

-This trend continues as we see Wall Street investment banking firm Goldman Sachs relaxing its dress code, to General Motors, which reduced a 10-page dress code into two words: dress appropriately.
-When an employer shifts the burden of determining appropriate dress to employees, this provides employees with boundless challenges and opportunities.
+Moreover, businesses like Wall Street investment banking firm Goldman Sachs relaxed its dress code.
+Similarly, General Motors reduced a 10-page dress code into just two words: dress appropriately.
+As a result of employers shifting the burden of determining appropriate dress to employees, workers face boundless challenges and opportunities.

-Appropriate dress for attorneys, as with C-Suite executives, is crucial for influencing decision makers positively.
-Whether it’s in the court room, an arbitration meeting, or on the golf course.
+Therefore, comprehensive dress style for attorneys and C-Suite execs is crucial as it comes to influencing decision makers positively.
+Whether it’s in the court room, an arbitration meeting, or on the golf course, showing up looking on-point matters a lot.
 Now, dressing well is no replacement for competence, and it will not camouflage a shoddy work product.
-Yet, while striving to be the very best version of yourself, it helps to look the part.
-Appearance is a critical messaging vehicle for both competence and reputation.
-And, where else but in negotiations, making a presentation, or developing relationships is non-verbal communication more important?
+Yet, while striving to be the very best version of yourself, it certainly helps to look the part.
+In short, personal style is vital to indicating your competence and taking care of your reputation.
+Absolutely, when in negotiations, making a presentation, and developing relationships, the power of non-verbal communication cannot be underestimated.

-Read this white paper and find out how a more confident, powerful and positive professional image directly impacts your success.
-Personal style impacts the bottom line by making it easier to build more confidence, business and personal relationships, income, and career advancement.
+The Comprehensive Dress Style white paper carefully inquires into how a confident and powerful professional image directly impacts your success.
+To sum up, personal style impacts the bottom line by making it easier to build more confidence, business and personal relationships, income, and career advancement.